Dynatrace for z/OS

 The zLocal, hosted in the z/OS Unix System Services (USS) environment, runs as part of the zDC.
 It manages the TCP/IP connection to the zRemote module, reads monitoring data from SMO, and transfers these data to the zRemote.

 The zRemote module processes monitoring data received from the zLocal and routes that data, compressed and encrypted, via its local ActiveGate to Dynatrace.
-Hence, the zRemote module offloads much of the processing work from the code modules incurred in instrumenting subsystems and applications to an open system.
+Hence, the zRemote module offloads much of the processing work from the modules incurred in instrumenting subsystems and applications to an open system.

 To get started, see z/OS installation overview.

 To find the procedure and the people involved people, see z/OS installation overview.

-The code modules consume some CPU time while instrumenting subsystems and applications on IBM Z, but this overhead is typically very low (in the range of 1%-2%, depending on the type of monitored transactions).
+The CICS, IMS, and z/OS modules consume some general-purpose central processor (GCP) time while instrumenting subsystems and applications on IBM Z, but this overhead is typically very low (in the range of 1%-2%, depending on the type of monitored transactions).
 See the examples below.

 |Industry of customer||Country||Code module||Measured in year||Measurement method||CPU time overhead|